aerodinamicc/R-programming/kaggle/PL matches/README.md

----
-title: "EPL historical data"
-output:
-  html_document:
-    toc: true # table of content true
-    toc_depth: 3
-    keep_md: yes
----

-Hey, guys!

-Here's my EDA on the PL fixtures.
+Here's an EDA on the PL fixtures.
 From them I also derived the seasonal standings.
 Have a look below and see what I found.

 ```